TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

   most out of it.
 - There is a tension between Lady Glynlamin and the Council.
 Aien has heard an argument about the Council hiding something from Glynlamin.

-For an extra 10gp and a promise that the party won't tell Lady Glynlamin, he will tell them that he lost the main set of keys to the house when he was drunk and so he's been using the spare set.
+- The main set of keys to the house are missing, though he won't give that he was drunk when they went missing.

+If asked about the golden amulet, he will talk about how it was stolen a few years ago, along with a book about Silvanus from the library.

 ### Council of Elders